Download correlation functions in Julia format

 Read the correlation functions

-You can read the correlation functions stored in the .jld2
+You can read the correlation functions stored in the .jld2 file as follows:

 julia> using SeisIO, SeisNoise, JLD2